 The Lego Ideas website is one of the best examples of this kind of marketing buzz at work.
 Each time Lego rolls out a new crowdsourced product, the product has a list of fans ready and willing to line up to buy it.

-Usually, this kind of marketing would cost a lot to generate, but with crowdsourcing, there’s a community of fans and customers already paying attention.
+Usually, this kind of marketing would cost a lot to generate, but with crowdsourcing, there’s a community of employees, fans and customers already paying attention.

 Crowdsourcing might sound complex, but it doesn’t need to be.

 In practice, crowdsourcing can be broken down into five simple steps.

 #1 Design the exercise (and write clear instructions)

 The first and most fundamental step with crowdsourcing is to design the exercise and write clear instructions for participants that are easy to understand.

 To do this, you need to answer some basic questions about the process: